tranthanhsang2k3/Finly/README.md

 - Secure app access with biometric authentication
 - Offline-first: all data stored locally on device
 - Clean, responsive UI with light/dark mode support

+### 🗃️ Database Schema (Room)

+Finly uses Room as its local database solution.
+The schema is designed to support flexible and efficient tracking of personal finances.

+#### Tables:

+- **Transaction**
+    - Stores individual income and expense records.
+    - Linked to a category for classification.
+    - Includes amount, type, note, and timestamp.

+- **Category**
+    - Defines types of transactions (e.g., Food, Salary, Transport).
+    - Used for filtering and visualizing data.
+    - Supports both income and expense types.

+- **Budget** (optional)
+    - Allows users to set spending limits per category.
+    - Useful for alerts and budget tracking.

+All tables are normalized and indexed for performance.
+Room handles migrations and type safety via Kotlin data classes and DAO interfaces.